 While attending an Italian school for a week in Todi, I visited Spello as an afternoon trip organised by the school.
 The drive from Todi to Spello took about 45 minutes and was on good, straight roads, unlike the previous day’s windy trip to Orvieto.
 On the way to the small town, we could see Assisi in the distance, which we visited the following day.

 Our guide was a young (mid-20s) Italian who is currently working several part time jobs to make a living, including chaperoning us students to Umbrian hilltowns.
-He was very personable, chatted with us throughout the trip and spoke slowly and clearly enough that we could all understand him!
+He was very personable, chatted with us throughout the trip and spoke slowly and clearly enough that we could all understand him speaking only Italian the whole trip!

 Our visit started at the parking lot located just outside the town’s main entrance near Porta Consolare.
 We then weaved through town along the main road.
 About halfway along the main promenade, we came across some major road works which involved ripping up the road and digging deep into the ground.
 To allow for tourists and locals to be able to access the shops, there was a series of walk ways built to cross over and around the construction.
 Though I’m sure the works were necessary, it definitely took away from the ‘quaintness’ of the town.
 I spoke to one of the store owners (of CasAntonini – see below) and he said his business was down about 60% and the construction had been ongoing for over a year and they didn’t receive any compensation for their losses.
 This would never happen in Australia!